 16 Aug NPPF 2018: Sustainable Development and Biodiversity Net Gain

-This is the first of a series of short articles on biodiversity and the new NPPF.
-Here, we summarise what the guidance has to say about sustainable development and biodiversity net gain.
+This article on biodiversity and the new NPPF summarises what the guidance has to say about sustainable development and biodiversity net gain.
 We also look at whether we are now clearer about how net gain is to be measured, and whether we are likely to see more consistency in its application by local planning authorities and decision taking.

 Will the new NPPF help deliver biodiversity net gain?